Ammana Mane: Production

 Raghavendra Rajkumar, was signed to make an acting comeback after fifteen years as an antagonist the film Chillam.
-However, he dropped out of the venture and was cast in the main role in a film by Nikhil Manjoo.
+However, he dropped out of the venture and was cast in the main role in Ammana Mane.
 In the film, he plays a man who is akin to himself: strong despite having health issues.
 The film also explores the relationship between a mother (played by Rohini Nagesh) and her son (played by Raghavendra Rajkumar).
 The mother-son relationship is inspired by Raghavendra Rajkumar's real life relationship with his mother, Parvathamma Rajkumar.
 Initial reports in 2018 suggested that B. Jayashree would play his mother in the film; however, these reports proved to be false.
+The film was shot at television actor Gadadhar Prem Kumar's home in NR Colony, Bengaluru.
+According to the director, the home played a central role in the film.

 Soundtrack

 The songs were composed by Sameera Kulkarni.
 All tracks were sung by Raghavendra Rajkumar.